-Wesfarmers Limited and its controlled entities recorded a net profit after tax of \$879 million for the half-year ended 31 December 2009, marginally ahead of the previous corresponding period despite the foreshadowed large drop in earnings from the Resources division.1
+Wesfarmers Limited announced today a net profit after tax of \$879 million for the half-year ended 31 December 2009, marginally ahead of the previous corresponding period despite the foreshadowed large drop in earnings from the Resources division.

 The highlight for the period was strong growth in retail earnings which increased by 22.6 per cent as compared to the previous corresponding period.
 The improvement in results was driven broadly across Wesfarmers' retail businesses and reflected the continued turnaround of Coles, Kmart and Officeworks and the ongoing strong performance of Bunnings and Target.